bootstrap-vue/bootstrap-vue/src/components/form-group/README.md

 To apply one of the contextual state icons on `<b-form-group>`, set the `state` prop to `'invalid'` (or `false`), `'valid'` (or `true`), or `null`.

-You should always provide content via the `feedback` prop (or slot) to aid users using assistive technologies when setting a contextual `invalid` state.
+You should always provide content via the `invalid-feedback` prop (or slot) to aid users using assistive technologies when setting a contextual `invalid` state.

 ### Invalid feedback
-Show optional invalid state feedback text to provide textual state feedback (html supported) by setting the prop `feedback` or using the named slot `invalid-feedback`.
+Show optional invalid state feedback text to provide textual state feedback (html supported) by setting the prop `invalid-feedback` or using the named slot `invalid-feedback`.

 Note that the invalid feedback **will not be shown** unless the invalid `state` is set on the `<b-form-group>` and it's child(ren) input(s) or just on the input (`<b-form-input>`,